EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Methodology

 \subsection{EEG-Mixup based data augmentation}

-The proposed Mixup method\cite{berthelot2019mixmatch} has achieved great success in the computer vision field, which requires that the pair of samples used for data augmentation should follow the joint distribution\cite{zhang2018mixup}.
+The traditional Mixup method\cite{berthelot2019mixmatch} has achieved great success in the computer vision field, which requires that the pair of samples used for data augmentation should follow the joint distribution\cite{zhang2018mixup}.
 However, in the EEG-based emotion recognition tasks, the EEG signals collected from different subjects at different trials do not satisfy the IID assumption.
-In other words, a direct application of the mixup method on the emotional EEG signals might not be appropriate.
+In other words, a direct application of the Mixup method on the emotional EEG signals might not be appropriate.

 To tackle the data augmentation problem on the EEG signals, we develop a novel EEG-Mixup method to fit the data in accordance with the IID assumption.
-The proposed EEG-Mixup method is mainly composed of two parts. \textbf{(1) Valid data sampling:} sampling EEG data that follow the joint distribution.
-Based on the prior findings\cite{Zheng2016,song2018eeg,Du2020} that the EEG data from the same trial of the same subject follow the IID assumption, the valid EEG data for data augmentation is defined as the collected emotional EEG signals from the same subject at the same trial, without overlapping.
+The proposed EEG-Mixup method is mainly composed of two parts.\textbf{(1) Valid data sampling:} sampling EEG data that follows the joint distribution.
+Based on the prior findings\cite{Zheng2016,song2018eeg,Du2020} that the EEG data from the same trial of the same subject follow the IID assumption, the valid EEG data for data augmentation is defined as the emotional EEG signals from the same subject at the same trial, without overlapping.
 Take the labeled source domain ($\mathbb{S}$) as an example.
-The valid EEG data for data augmentation from $p_s$ subject at $q_s$ trial could be represented as
+The valid data sampling could be represented as $D_{p_s,q_s}^{s}=\left\{\left(x_{n}^s,y_{n}^s\right)\right\}_{n=1}^{N^s_{p_s,q_s}}$, where $N^s_{p_s,q_s}$ is the total sample size of $p_s$ subject at $q_s$ trial. \textbf{(2) EEG data augmentation:} generating augmented data for the three domains.
+We conduct data augmentation on the emotional EEG signals which are randomly selected from the valid data.
+For example, $\left(x_i^s,y_i^s\right)$ and $\left(x_j^s,y_j^s\right)$ are the two data pairs randomly selected from $D_{p_s,q_s}^{s}$.
+The corresponding augmented data $\left(x_{z}^s,y_{z}^s\right)$ is computed as